juxor/afaq/markdown/secI4.md

 point in his discussion of Japanese anarchism between the World Wars:

-> _"When considering the feasibility of the social system advocated by the pure anarchists, we need to be clear about the criteria against which it should be measured.
-It would, for example, be unreasonable to demand that it be assessed against such yardsticks of a capitalist economy as annual rate of growth, balance of trade and so forth . . . evaluating anarchist communism by means of the criteria which have been devised to measure capitalism's performance does not make sense . . . capitalism would be . . . baffled if it were demanded that it assess its operations against the performance indicators to which pure anarchists attached most importance, such as personal liberty, communal solidarity and the individual's unconditional right to free consumption.
-Faced with such demands, capitalism would either admit that these were not yardsticks against which it could sensibly measure itself or it would have to resort to the type of grotesque ideological subterfuges which it often employs, such as identifying human liberty with the market and therefore with wage slavery . . .
-The pure anarchists' confidence in the alternative society they advocated derived not from an expectation that it would **quantitatively** outperform capitalism in terms of GNP, productivity or similar capitalist criteria.
-On the contrary, their enthusiasm for anarchist communism flowed from their understanding that it would be **qualitatively** different from capitalism.
-Of course, this is not to say that the pure anarchists were indifferent to questions of production and distribution . . . they certainly believed that anarchist communism would provide economic well- being for all.
-But neither were they prepared to give priority to narrowly conceived economic expansion, to neglect individual liberty and communal solidarity, as capitalism regularly does."_ [**Hatta Shuzo and Pure Anarchism in Interwar Japan**, pp. 191-3]
+> _"When considering the feasibility of the social system advocated by the
+> pure anarchists, we need to be clear about the criteria against which it
+> should be measured.
+It would, for example, be unreasonable to demand that it
+> be assessed against such yardsticks of a capitalist economy as annual rate
+> of growth, balance of trade and so forth . . . evaluating anarchist
+> communism by means of the criteria which have been devised to measure
+> capitalism's performance does not make sense . . . capitalism would be . . .
+> baffled if it were demanded that it assess its operations against the
+> performance indicators to which pure anarchists attached most importance,
+> such as personal liberty, communal solidarity and the individual's
+> unconditional right to free consumption.
+Faced with such demands, capitalism
+> would either admit that these were not yardsticks against which it could
+> sensibly measure itself or it would have to resort to the type of grotesque
+> ideological subterfuges which it often employs, such as identifying human
+> liberty with the market and therefore with wage slavery . . .
+The pure
+> anarchists' confidence in the alternative society they advocated derived not
+> from an expectation that it would **quantitatively** outperform capitalism
+> in terms of GNP, productivity or similar capitalist criteria.
+On the
+> contrary, their enthusiasm for anarchist communism flowed from their
+> understanding that it would be **qualitatively** different from capitalism.
+> Of course, this is not to say that the pure anarchists were indifferent to
+> questions of production and distribution . . . they certainly believed that
+> anarchist communism would provide economic well-being for all.
+But neither
+> were they prepared to give priority to narrowly conceived economic
+> expansion, to neglect individual liberty and communal solidarity, as
+> capitalism regularly does."_ [ **Hatta Shuzo and Pure Anarchism in Interwar
+> Japan** , pp. 191-3]

 Finally, anarchists are well aware that transforming how an economy works does not happen overnight.
 As discussed in [section I.2.2](secI2.md#seci22), we